Finnish Air Force: First aircraft

-The von Rosen aircraft received the designation F.1.
+The aircraft donated by Eric von Rosen received the designation F.1.
 Its pilot, Lieutenant Nils Kindberg, flew the aircraft to Vaasa on 6 March 1918, carrying von Rosen as a passenger.
-As this gift ran counter to the policy of the Swedish government, and no flight permit had been granted, Sweden fined Kindberg 100 Swedish crowns for leaving the country without permission.
-The F.1 aircraft is considered by some to be the first aircraft of the Finnish Air Force, which did not exist during the Civil War, while the Red side flew a few aircraft with the help of some Russian pilots.
-The F.1 aircraft was destroyed in an accident which killed its crew, not long after it had been handed over to the Finns.
-On 7 September 1920, two newly purchased Savoia flying boats crashed in the Swiss Alps en route to Finland, killing all on-board (three Finns and one Italian).
-This day has since become the memorial day for fallen pilots.
+Because the flight had been conducted without official permission and contravened Swedish government policy, Kindberg was fined 100 kronor upon his return to Sweden.

+The arrival of F.1 is regarded by the Finnish Air Force as the birth of Finnish military aviation, and 6 March is commemorated as the founding date of the service.
+However, the aircraft was destroyed in an accident later that year, resulting in the deaths of its crew.

+During its early period, the Finnish Air Force also operated several aircraft obtained from Russian pilots who had defected during the Finnish Civil War, as well as additional aircraft purchased abroad or received as donations.

+On 7 September 1920, two newly acquired SIAI S.9 flying boats crashed in the Swiss Alps while being ferried to Finland, killing all four people on board—three Finns and one Italian.
+Since 1922, the date has been observed as a memorial day for Finnish airmen killed in service.

-The Finnish Air Force assigns the matriculation numbers to its aircraft by assigning each type a two-letter code following by dash and an individual aircraft number.
-The two-letter code usually refers to the aircraft manufacturer or model, such as HN for F/A-18 Hornet, DK for Saab 35 Draken, VN for Valmet Vinka etc.
+The Finnish Air Force assigns aircraft serial numbers using a two-letter type code followed by a hyphen and an individual number.
+The type code typically refers to the aircraft type or name, for example HN for the F/A-18 Hornet, DK for the Saab 35 Draken, and VN for the Valmet L-70 Vinka.